 Of course, capital gains taxes can be avoided in a number of ways, including a low enough taxable income, donating appreciated assets directly to charity or indirectly via a donor advised fund, or by passing assets along at death (at which the cost basis is reset to the current value).

-This was a long-winded way of explaining that we can expect a tax drag of about 0.5% on a taxable account holding popular index funds like Total Stock Market, S&P 500, Total International stock, etc…
+This was a long-winded way of explaining that we can expect an average tax drag of about 0.5% on a taxable account holding popular index funds like Total Stock Market, S&P 500, Total International stock (which would be a touch higher but partially offset by the foreign tax credit), etc…

 The Advantages of a Roth Account